-Whether you want to take a quick drive to some of the best hot springs near Colorado Capital or take a skiing or hiking trip to the mountains and later explore some of the most spectacular hot springs in the state, this article got you covered.
+Whether you want to take a quick drive to some of the best hot springs near Mile High City or take a skiing or hiking trip to the mountains and later explore some of the most spectacular hot springs in the state, this article got you covered.

 This guide breaks down the best hot springs in Colorado by area, so you can plan your trip.

 Renting a car to explore best hot springs in Colorado

 Whether you live in Colorado or traveling from out of state, book a car for your Colorado road trip.
 Colorado hot springs are located in different parts of the state, and you will put on hundreds of miles on your vehicle going from one hot spring to another.
 Renting a car with DiscoverCars is the best option, as they offer competitive rates and great inventory from compact cars to bigger vehicles.

 The capital of Colorado, Denver, is a popular starting point for many travelers.
 Home to the largest international airport in the state, Denver boasts a thriving food scene, many cultural and historical landmarks, world-class museums, and proximity to the great outdoors.

 If you plan to spend a couple of days in this city, make sure to visit some of the best hot springs near Denver that are less than one hour away.

 Although most people don’t know this, the closest hot springs to Denver are located in Boulder.
 El Dorado Hot Springs has been around for more than 100 years after it opened in 1905, and although it’s technically not hot springs, the pool with water from an underground spring, it’s still a great place to visit, especially because it remains one of the best-hidden gems in the Denver area